IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

 ![w](images/res-logs.png)

-You can also check all Ceph Pods using CLI as follows, make sure there is no pod in error state.

-If there are some pod got error, you can either check logs from ArgoCD UI or use CLI `oc logs` to check.
+You can also check all Ceph pods using CLI as follows to make sure there is no pod in error state.
+If there are some pods in error state, you can either check logs from Argo CD UI or use CLI `oc logs`.

 ```console
 [root@api.body.cp.fyre.ibm.com ~]# oc get po -n rook-ceph